-This person is responsible for overseeing the proper implementation, administration and enforcement of this Policy.
-At Michener the Appropriate Authority is the Manager, Human Resources for all employees, or the Dean of Students for all matters pertaining to students.
+- Appropriate Authority – This person is responsible for overseeing the proper implementation, administration and enforcement of this Policy.
+At Michener the Appropriate Authority is the Human Resources for all employees, or the Dean of Students for all matters pertaining to students.

 Freedom from Harassment and Discrimination

-In keeping with the Human Rights Code, Michener prohibits discrimination or any form of harassment in employment as well as teaching and assessment on the basis of race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, age, record of offences, marital status, family status or disability.
+In keeping with the Human Rights Code, Michener prohibits discrimination or any form of harassment in employment as well as teaching and assessment on the basis of race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, gender identity, gender expression, age, record of offences, marital status, family status or disability.

 Every person in the Michener Community has the right to file a complaint pursuant to this policy.
 Nothing in this policy shall limit a person’s right to pursue legal recourse that may be available to that person, including filing a complaint with the Human Rights Tribunal, initiating a grievance according to the collective agreement, or commencing a legal action.